Multiplicative SHE limit of random walks in space-time random environments

-Taking $d=r_N=0$ and $t=1$, we see that the above statement is a result of the maximum of $e^{\frac12c\sqrt{N}}$ many sticky random walk particles at time $N$, \sd{where $N$ is very large}.
+Taking $d=r_N=0$ and $t=1$, we see that the above statement is a result of the maximum of $e^{\frac12c\sqrt{N}}$ many sticky random walk particles at time $N$, {where $N$ is very large}.
 This is the same as understanding the maximum of $M$ sticky particles when time is of the order $(\log M)^2,$ which then leads to the question of what happens when one looks at the maximum of \sd{$M$ particles at timescales different from $(\log M)^2$.
 At timescales smaller than $(\log M)^2$, one expects Tracy-Widom fluctuations, with no Gumbel term at all as $M\to \infty$.
 However this has only been proved when the timescale is $\log M$ in certain exactly solvable cases, see \cite{bc,mark}.
 At timescales larger than $(\log M)^2$, one expects \textit{purely} Gumbel fluctuations in the $M\to\infty$ limit, as the particles begin to behave independently.} This is evidenced by the Gaussian fluctuation behavior below the crossover exponent, which was explained above.
 There are numerous open questions related to obtaining a more complete picture in this area, see the physics papers \cite{bld,hass23,ldb,hass2023b,lda}.

 From a physical standpoint, the sticky model of particles can be used to describe a certain turbulent flow of particles caused by a nontrivial viscosity of the fluid in which they evolve, see e.g. \cite{gaw}.
 The physics works \cite{hass23,hass2023b} demonstrate through numerics that the edge of the cloud of particles will exhibit a certain behavior that is different from that of the classical Einstein's model of diffusion.
 Our main results (Theorems \ref{main} and \ref{t:max0}) thus \sd{serve to make some rigorous progress in this area by showing the correct crossover exponent, but there are still a number of open conjectures.}